HL7/fhir-shorthand/input/pagecontent/reference.md

 * name[1].family = “Doe”
 ```

-FSH also allows for soft and numeric indicies to be used interchangeably within a soft-indexing sequence, so long as any numeric indicies included do not break with the soft indexing sequence.
+FSH also allows for soft and numeric indices to be used interchangeably within a soft-indexing sequence, so long as any numeric indices included do not break with the soft indexing sequence.

 Example: